sergant210/ZoomX/README.md

 ```
 The router can work in 3 modes:
 - Disabled.
 All specified routes are ignored.
-- Mixed.
+- Mixed (soft).
 If no route is found for the request URI, MODX will continue processing the request as usual.
 - Strict.
 If no route is found for the request URI, a 404 error will occur and processing of the request will be stopped.

 ## Smarty template engine